 The sea lion population has increased dramatically in recent decades.
 The animals are protected under the Marine Mammal Protection Act.
-But the law includes provisions allowing for deterrence of the sea lions.
-Private property can be protected.
+But the law includes provisions allowing for deterrence of the sea lions to protect private property.

 The Astoria sea lion population is dwindling at the moment.
-Many follow the salmon migration north.
+Many of them follow the salmon migration north.
 However by mid-August, they'll be back in force, Knight said.

 Critical thinking challenge: Why didn't the Port of Astoria use a real orca?